MultifacetedNLP/Web-Agents-Unsupervised/README.md

-# Search Beyond Queries: Grounding Language Agents for Web Interactions via Reinforcement Learning
+# Search Beyond Queries: Training Smaller Language Models for Web Interactions via Reinforcement Learning

-In this repository, the code for our paper "Search Beyond Queries: Grounding Language Agents for Web Interactions via Reinforcement Learning" is provided
+In this repository, the code for our paper "Search Beyond Queries: Training Smaller Language Models for Web Interactions via Reinforcement Learning" is provided

 ## Installation steps